Poloa, American Samoa

+The village of Poloa is where the sun sets last on Earth.

 Etymology

 The name Poloa denotes that once the sun sets over the horizon, it will immediately become dark, or Po-loa.
 The name originated from a premodern account of the travels of the legendary twins Taema and Tilafaiga, in their search for Fututalie, a Samoan prince who lived in a village at Tutuila Island's western tip.
 A unique characteristic of this village they looked for was that the darkness descends as soon as the sun sets.

 History

 World War II

 Due to its strategic location on the western tip of Tutuila Island, the land known as Sua in Poloa was utilized as a military station for about 2,000 U.S. Marines guarding the island against the Japanese fleets.
 World War II relics in town include pillbox forts and foot trails used by the Marines on the coastline.
 The military settlement brought about better roads and also a boost in the population of Alataua County.
 Three pillbox forts can be seen along the shore and an open tunnel can be seen at the entry to Poloa Village, known as Le Mafa.
 The three pillbox forts were erected in order to protect the island from Japanese forces entering from the west.
 The Poloa Defensive Fortifications were listed on the U.S. National Register of Historic Places in 2012, under the U.S. Department of the Interior.
 After World War II, the fortifications became social gathering sites for local residents.